 The group aims to highlight the major role that the Wakool River plays in the ecological and social viability of the Central Murray area.

 The group successfully received funding in 2017 to produce a video to help educate and inform politicians and community about the geographical history, background and some key issues associated with the Edward-Wakool System.
 The video, Inland Delta: A Geological History of the Wakool System’ can be viewed here.

 Wakool Landholders Association

-A landholder representative group in the Wakool District of NSW.
-Members are predominantly irrigators, and water is supplied from Murray Irrigation Limited and the Wakool, Niemur and Edward Rivers.
-The group have recently manufactured a water trailer promoting a modern irrigation farm to help support farm planning and management of water in a sustainable way for both the environment and productive outcomes.
+The group have been involved in various projects including the purchase of a water trailer promoting a modern irrigation farm to help support farm planning and management of water in a sustainable way for both the environment and productive outcomes.